-Top 10 Best Stranger Things Halloween Costume Ideas 2017
+10 Best Stranger Things Costume Ideas for Halloween 2018

-If Netflix was sentient, it would be judging me for how often I go back to Stranger Things.
+If Netflix was sentient, it would be judging me for how often I rewatch Stranger Things.

-It’s just a perfect show.
-As a period piece, it’s spot on.
-The plot is classic and unique at the same time.
-And for everyone who grew up watching E.T., it scratches that nostalgia itch.

-With season two being released on October 27th, there’s a good chance a lot of us will be binge-watching Stranger Things around or on Halloween.
-It’s already on everyone’s minds this Halloween so let’s get into the spirit with Stranger Things Halloween costumes.
+Knowing we have to wait until summer of 2019 for season three isn’t dimming my obsession one bit so the best I can do for now is getting ready for a Stranger Things costume.

-A nice thing about dressing up as Stranger Things characters is that a lot of them are costumes you can put together by carefully curating regular clothes with accessories.
+A nice thing about putting together a Stranger Things costume is that you can put together most of them by carefully curating regular clothes with accessories.
 I’m sure you could go into a Halloween store and pick up a thin polyester jumpsuit that looks like a retro shirt and jeans if you want, but a lot of these costumes are made up of clothes that you could wear again after Halloween.
 Sure, not all of them, but for certain characters it’s just about finding the perfect retro clothes.

-So that’s what I’ve been doing–searching through the wide expanse of the internet to find the combinations of a few items that together make the perfect Stranger Things costumes.
+So that’s what I’ve been doing–searching through the wide expanse of the internet to find the combinations of a few items that together make the perfect Stranger Things costume.

 I think you’re going to like it.